 If you find that being seized at home seems to make it all the more complicated for your pain management, here is some food for thought to help you get through this period of time:

 Telehealth and telemedicine are part of the modern standard right now.
 During this pandemic, doctors rely more than ever on telemedicine, and there seems to be an increase in other virtual health and wellness services provided.
 You should also search for other complimentary interactive services from physical therapists, life coaches, psychological counselors and therapists, fitness teachers, pilates trainers, and nutritionists, in addition to having the usual medical visit done online or by telephone.
-Consider entering an on-line support group for more social bonding.
-It can be tricky to find the best telemedicine and telehealth tools for your unique situation, and it is always a good idea to speak first to your doctor before beginning something new.
+Consider entering an online support group for more social bonding.
+Finding the best telemedicine and telehealth tools for your unique situation can be tricky, and it is always a good idea to speak first to your doctor before beginning something new.

-Staying at home will quickly break down the regular framework and constraints of which we are normally accustomed.
-It can mean more idle time at home without leaving home to go to work or run the normal errands.
+Staying at home will quickly break down the regular framework and constraints we are accustomed to.
+It can mean more idle time at home without leaving home to go to work or run normal errands.
 By having a routine and some structure around your day that jives with those who are home with you, aim to counteract this.
-Schedule time to do things together such as maybe cooking meals, cleaning the house, and watching a movie, for example, while carving out space for everyone to have some time for themselves.
-Today, having the time and space for self-care practices such as meditation or exercise could be harder than ever so consider working out a schedule with your house-mates that helps you to have significant time for you.
+Schedule time to do things together such as cooking meals, cleaning the house, and watching a movie, for example, while carving out space for everyone to have some time.
+Today, having the time and space for self-care practices such as meditation or exercise could be harder than ever, so consider working out a schedule with your housemates that helps you to have significant time for yourself.

 Stepping outside of your normal routine can also be an opportunity to try new strategies or therapies that you may not otherwise have taken into account.
 Have you ever spoken to a pain management psychologist?
 Maybe this is the moment to give it a shot.
 So far, research carried out on telemedicine therapy has looked very good.
 There could be a list of things you have wanted to look into but never had the time to look into.
 This could be the opportunity you’ve been waiting for growth, development, and exploration.

 While staying at home is what is needed right now, for those with chronic pain, this can be a very difficult period.
 Try re-calibrating the techniques for pain control so you can get back on track.
-See us at Longevity Regenerative in OKC for pain management.
+See us at Oklahoma Pain Doc for pain management.